niusealeo/hyper-dimensional-Phragmen/README.md

 ## JSON schema example

-This is an illustrative example (minimal fields shown):
+This is an illustrative example (minimal fields shown): (input quota-floor ballot weights, shares, and quota_floors greater than quota_floor = 1/3 are always reduced to 1/3 in the algorithm)

 ```json
 {